 It’s important to remember, these are just the basic phases Google’s search algorithm will go through.
 In addition to this, there are literally hundreds more factors that will be applied to determine which position a website will rank.

 With the above points in mind, we need to use SEO to optimise a website fully to demonstrate to Google that the website is of a good quality and relevant to the search word or phrase.

 Create quality, accurate content of a good length.
 Don’t ramble on for the sake of it, but don’t leave a page with a couple of paragraphs.
 Research and include relevant keywords for your product or service.
 Try to dedicate a page to a single product or service.

-Where appropriate, it’s good to include extra helpful information, such as statistics, case studies and client feedback.
+Where appropriate, it\’s good to include extra helpful information, such as statistics, case studies, client feedback and frequently asked questions.

 Keep the website fresh.
 Update web page content as necessary and add new blog posts detailing what your business is doing on a regular basis.
 Include new products, services or events.

 It\’s also important to update previously published blog posts, keeping them fresh, with the latest and most accurate content.